rozensoftware/whip4brats/README.md

 - Write applications to remotely change the available time and monitor computer usage from the web browser.
 - Block the launch of selected applications.
 - Reporting of computer usage in given time intervals.
+- Automatic removing the software from the system

 ## License